Can you use watercolor pencils like normal pencils and is there really any reason to?

-Also, if you intend to use your watercolor pencils as normal pencils you may find that a smoother paper works better than a rough one.
+Also, if you intend to use your watercolor pencils as normal pencils you may find that smoother paper works better than a rough one.
 With a rough paper, you lose some of the lines to the indents in the paper.

 5 Where You Can Use Your Watercolor Pencils as Regular Pencils

-At first glance, it seems crazy to spend out on watercolor pencils then not use them as watercolors.
+At first glance, it seems crazy to spend out on watercolor pencils and then not use them as watercolors.
 But there are many reasons why you might want to.